Tony Randall: Continuing success

 Randall co-starred with Debbie Reynolds in The Mating Game (1959) at Metro-Goldwyn-Mayer.
-He appeared in the hit film Pillow Talk (1959) supporting Doris Day and Rock Hudson; he would reunite with Day and Hudson for two more films.
+He appeared in the hit film Pillow Talk (1959) supporting Doris Day and Rock Hudson, for which he was nominated for a Golden Globe Award for Best Supporting Actor.
+He would reunite with Day and Hudson for two more films, Lover Come Back (1961), which earned him another Golden Globe Best Supporting Actor nomination, and Send Me No Flowers (1964).

-He starred in an NBC-TV special, The Secret of Freedom, which was filmed during the summer of 1959 in Mount Holly, New Jersey, and broadcast on the network during the fall of 1959 and again in early 1960.
+Randall starred in an NBC-TV special, The Secret of Freedom, which was filmed during the summer of 1959 in Mount Holly, New Jersey, and broadcast on the network during the fall of 1959 and again in early 1960.
 On TV he was also in The Man in the Moon (1960), co-written by Mel Brooks.

 Randall was top-billed in The Adventures of Huckleberry Finn from MGM in 1960.
-He had a Pillow Talk-style support role in Let's Make Love (1960) with Marilyn Monroe and Yves Montand and Lover Come Back (1961) with Hudson and Day.
+He had a Pillow Talk-style supporting role in Let's Make Love (1960) with Marilyn Monroe and Yves Montand, and Lover Come Back (1961) with Hudson and Day.
 Randall continued to guest on TV shows including General Electric Theater and Checkmate.
-In 1961, Randall played a highly dramatic role in "Hangover," an episode of The Alfred Hitchcock Hour in which he portrayed an alcoholic business executive who strangles his wife in a drunken rage.
+In 1961, Randall played a highly dramatic role in "Hangover," an episode of The Alfred Hitchcock Hour in which he portrayed an alcoholic advertising executive spiraling into self-destruction.
 He starred in a TV adaptation of Arsenic & Old Lace (1962), and had big-screen leading roles in Boys' Night Out (1962) and Island of Love (1963).

-Randall starred in the classic 1964 MGM film, 7 Faces of Dr. Lao, which was based on The Circus of Dr. Lao by Charles G. Finney.
-In addition to portraying and voicing the eponymous seven faces (Dr. Lao, the Abominable Snowman, Merlin, Appolonius of Tyana, The Giant Serpent, Pan, and Medusa), Randall also appeared without makeup in a two-second cameo as a solemn spectator in the crowd, for a total of eight roles in the film.
+In 1964, Randall starred in the classic MGM film, 7 Faces of Dr. Lao, which was based on The Circus of Dr. Lao by Charles G. Finney.
+In addition to portraying and voicing the eponymous seven faces (Dr. Lao, the Abominable Snowman, Merlin, Apollonius of Tyana, The Giant Serpent, Pan, and Medusa), Randall also appeared without makeup in a two-second cameo as a solemn spectator in the crowd, for a total of eight roles in the film.

-He played the lead in The Brass Bottle (1964) and made one last film with Hudson and Day, Send Me No Flowers (1965).
+He played the lead in The Brass Bottle (1964) and made one last film with Hudson and Day, Send Me No Flowers (1964).
 Randall took the lead in Fluffy (1965), a comedy about a lion; The Alphabet Murders (1965), playing Hercule Poirot for Frank Tashlin; Our Man in Marrakesh (1966), as a secret agent; and Hello Down There (1969).

 Randall returned to Broadway in UTBU (1966), which had only a short run.
 He appeared in the TV movie The Littlest Angel (1969) with Johnny Whitaker and Fred Gwynne.